azharizkita/99-hotstar/README.md

 technique: CSR
 ```

-This one obviously needs to be an SSR page because we need to get the context of the user's local storage.
+This one obviously needs to be an CSR page because we need to get the context of the user's local storage.

 This decision brought us to a stable and performant page.
 Here is the result of the Lighthouse test: